ldesousa/fix-ubuntu/README.md

 ----------------------

 Totem has been the default video player on Ubuntu since its early days.
-Unfortunately important functionality was removed between Ubuntu 14.04 and 16.04.
+Unfortunately, important functionality was removed between Ubuntu 14.04 and 16.04.
 This scripts installs [xPlayer](https://github.com/linuxmint/xplayer) a Totem fork preserving all its functionalities.